Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

   - Support for Drag and Drop has been added.
 - View
   - Various methods have been added to the WebView.
-  - Various properties and methods have been added to the TextLabel, TextField and TextEditor.
+  - Various properties and methods have been added to the TextLabel, TextField, and TextEditor.
 - ATSPI
   - Multi window activate/deactivate has been added.
   - TextField password information protection has been added.
-  - Hyperlink ATSPI Interface has been added.
+  - Hyperlink ATSPI interface has been added.
-  - Performance to enable AT-SPI has been improved.
+  - Performance to enable ATSPI has been improved.
   - MBR (Minimum Bounding Rectangle) has been added.
-  - Multiple AT-SPI interfaces for View have been added.
+  - Multiple ATSPI interfaces for View have been added.
-  - Default label Feature has been added.
+  - Default label feature has been added.
   - NUI Component default accessibility has been added.
   - Singleton Accessibility Delegate to enhance memory usage has been added.
   - Text Control Accessible has been added.